 Here is a list of school holidays in South Africa in 2020 and 2021 to help you make holiday plans or childcare arrangements if you have kids in South African schools.

-You’ll need to know when the school holidays in South Africa are if you’re a parent who lives and works in the country.
-Luckily all schools in South Africa have the same holiday dates and they all close on national public holidays, which makes school holiday planning a bit easier in all regions.
+You’ll need to know when the local school holidays are if you’re a parent who lives in South Africa.
+Luckily, all schools in South Africa have the same holiday dates and they all close on national public holidays in South Africa, which makes school holiday planning a bit easier in all regions.